bakgaard/Stories/AdrexTheEngineer/TheMeeting.md

 He had started gasping for air, as his left side of his ribcage sent pain flowing through him.

 Adrex needed a way out of this, and he needed it fast.
-If he spew his poison gas, the half-elf lady would shoot him with an arrow, and the Lord of Whitestone would properly do the same with a bullet, before crushing him entirely with the iron bands.
+If he spewed his poison gas, the half-elf lady would shoot him with an arrow, and the Lord of Whitestone would properly do the same with a bullet, before crushing him entirely with the iron bands.

 What did he have to bargain with?
 His life? it seemed worthless to them.